Wrestling with God: Is it Wrong?

 Should we wrestle with God?

 Depending on your understanding of who God is, you might initially think that the answer to this question is “No.” God is a lofty, powerful being you shouldn’t trifle with.
-So, the idea of wrestling with him seems flippant, arrogant, and even disrespectful.
-It seems too much like playing with or disobeying God.
+So, the idea of wrestling with God seems flippant, arrogant, and even disrespectful.
+It seems too much like playing with or disobeying God.However, one of the ways God describes Himself is “The Lord, the Lord, the compassionate and gracious God, slow to anger, abounding in love and faithfulness” (Exodus 34:6).
+Another passage reminds us:

 This wrestling took several forms.
-Sometimes wrestling with God is about going back repeatedly in prayer over something that is confusing us that he has said or that is happening in our lives.
+Sometimes wrestling with God is about going back repeatedly in prayer over something that is confusing us that He has said or that is happening in our lives.

-Sometimes, the wrestling looks a bit like negotiating with God, and at other times it looks like reminding God of his promises while asking him to act.
-At other times wrestling with God is about struggling to come to terms with God’s will for our lives and seeking strength to go with God’s plan.
+Sometimes, the wrestling looks a bit like negotiating with God, and at other times it looks like reminding God of his promises while asking Him to act.

 Abraham (Genesis 18:16-33)

-Abraham approached the Lord and said, “Will you sweep away the righteous with the wicked?
-What if there are fifty righteous people in the city?
+When God was about to destroy the city of Sodom because its people were high-handed sexual sinners, Abraham pleaded with the Lord and entered what can best be described as negotiations.Abraham approached the Lord and said, “Will you sweep away the righteous with the wicked? what if there are fifty righteous people in the city?
 Will you really sweep it away and not spare the place for the sake of the fifty righteous people in it?… Far be it from you!
 Will not the Judge of all the earth do right?”

 God agreed to spare the city if fifty righteous people were found in it.
 Abraham then went on to lower that number, each time asking God not to be angry with him.
 The Lord wasn’t angry with him.
 “What if there are only forty-five?… what if there are only thirty?… what if there are only twenty?… let me speak just once more.
 What if only ten can be found there?”

 The Lord relented, saying that he would spare the city if only ten righteous people were found in it.
 As it turned out, Sodom didn’t have even ten righteous people in it, and so it was destroyed.
-The key thing to note is that Abraham was bold with God, even going as far as to remind God of his righteous character, that surely he would do the right thing!
+The key thing to note is that Abraham was bold with God, even going as far as to remind God of His righteous character, that surely He would do the right thing!

 Jacob (Genesis 32:22-32)

-This blessing was a confirmation of the promises and blessings God had given his grandfather before him.
-Why would God wrestle with a human being?
-Why would it even be anything like a contest that lasts all night?Jacob was a man who all his life had struggled with people – though God’s promises for his life were clear, he lied, conned, and manipulated situations and people to get his way.
+Jacob was a man who all his life had struggled with people – though God’s promises for his life were clear, he lied, conned, and manipulated situations and people to get his way.
 His name Jacob means “deceiver,” and when he wrestled with God that night, he was facing his biggest challenge, and the situation was out of his hands – he had just fled from his uncle and was about to face his estranged brother, who could very well take his life.

 He was at his wit’s end, and powerless to control the situation.
 He wrestled with God and was blessed, his name changed from “deceiver” to “Israel” which means “he struggles with God,” and from this encounter, he was changed – not only because of his limp but in how he was with people.

-The Canaanite woman (Matthew 15:21-28) A woman who wasn’t part of Israel came to Jesus asking him to help her demon-possessed daughter.
+A woman who wasn’t part of Israel came to Jesus asking him to help her demon-possessed daughter.
 Jesus didn’t answer.
 She could have gone away at once, but she persisted, even when Jesus’ disciples urged him to send her away.
-When Jesus does answer her, he tells her that he was sent for the “lost sheep of Israel,” of whom she isn’t part.
+When Jesus did answer her, He told her that he was sent for the “lost sheep of Israel,” of whom she wasn’t part.

 Paul (2 Corinthians 12:1-10)

 Lastly, we look to Paul, who was given a “thorn in the flesh, a messenger of Satan, to torment” him.
 We don’t know what this thorn was, but we do know that he was given this thorn to keep him from becoming conceited about the amazing spiritual experiences he had received.
 He asked God three times to remove that thorn, but the Lord told him “My grace is sufficient for you, for my power is made perfect in weakness.”
+(2 Corinthians 12:9, ESV)

-This is one of those situations, just as when Jesus wrestled with the Father if there was any other way to accomplish his task without having to go to the cross (Luke 22:39-46), where the wrestling happens, but we gain wisdom to accept that God’s will and His way is best.
+This is one of those situations, just as when Jesus wrestled with the Father if there was any other way to accomplish his task without having to go to the cross (Luke 22:39-46), where the wrestling happens, but we gain wisdom to accept that God’s will and His way are best.

-Sometimes, people in the Bible wrestle with God and God grants that for which they are praying.
+Sometimes, people wrestle with God and God grants that for which they are praying.
 Other times, we can wrestle with God and be transformed by the experience so that we gain wisdom to accept the answer that God has already given.
 The Bible appears to encourage wrestling with God because God is not far off from us, and we are called to be active participants in the life of faith.

 “Praying”, Courtesy of Cottonbro, Pexels.com, CC0 License; “Praying”, Courtesy of Ric Rodrigues, Pexels.com, CC0 License; “Praying”, Courtesy of Tima Mroschichenko, Pexels.com, CC0 License; “Prayer Book”, Courtesy of Cottonbro, Pexels.com, CC0 License